puckblush/tofu/README.md

 # tofu
-A quick, easy and modular tool for hacking offline Windows filesystems and bypassing login screens.
-Can do hashdumps, OSK-Backdoors, user enumeration and more. <b>You must have physical access to the computer to use this</b><br>
+A modular tool for hacking offline Windows filesystems and bypassing login screens.
+Can do hashdumps, OSK-Backdoors, user enumeration and more. <br>
 <img src="https://raw.githubusercontent.com/puckblush/tofu/main/tofu.png"></img>

 <h1> How it works : </h1>